City proclaims June 18 as Black Lives Matter Day in Fresno

 FRESNO, Calif.
-(KSEE) – Mayor Lee Brand and City Council members proclaimed June 18 to be “Black Lives Matter Day” in Fresno.
+(KGPE) – Mayor Lee Brand and City Council members proclaimed June 18 to be “Black Lives Matter Day” in Fresno.

 “It’s important that Black Lives Matter Day is officially going to be on June 18th because it’s gonna lead into the celebration of Juneteenth,” said DJ Kay Rich, who helped organize Thursday’s event.